joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-21-golden-sphere-inheritance.md

 ### Intuition

-The basic idea for this algorithm is to go through the list of cubes, left to right, and accumulate them in $p$ sets (that start out empty).
+The basic idea for this algorithm is to go through the list of cubes, left to right, and accumulate them in $P$ sets (that start out empty).
 If adding the cube to the first set would not bring its mass above the target amount of gold, the cube gets added to the first set, otherwise we try the next set.

 That's basically it.
 After the first number is placed, we go to the next number and offer it to each set in turn.